songyz2019/fetch_houston2013/README.md

-Download and load Houston 2013 Dataset, Trento dataset and Muufl dataset easily and swiftly.
+Download and load Houston 2013 Dataset, Trento dataset and Muufl dataset easily and swiftly. fetch_houston2013 is:

-- Automatically download and cache all needed files
+1. A fast houston2013 muufl and trento dataset fetcher that automatically downloads all data
-- Verify checksums to avoid data poisoning
+2. A ready-to-use torch dataloader for houston2013 muufl and trento dataset
-- Use sparse matrix to representing ground truth, less memory usage and easier iteration
+3. A toolbox for visualizing the datasets

 ![screenshot](screenshot.jpg)